yifan-ding/yifan-ding.github.io/_posts/2018-10-20-dutch-and-phelps.markdown

 ![Dutch-Phelps](../assets/images/Subscribers.png)

 Dutch & Phelps, an investment banking company, released a challenge project to valuate a fair price for a broadcasting company with a strong take-to-market strategy post-conception.
-Project specs can be found [here] (https://yifan-ding.github.io/assets/Duff_Phelps.pdf).
+Project specs can be found [here](https://yifan-ding.github.io/assets/Duff_Phelps.pdf).